“To make live and to let die.”

 I open a new browser tab, go to a news cite, and click on the coronavirus thread.
 In a moment, there are eight new updates in a red bubble.

 The story that got traded back and forth between my wife and I and the people we are texting, calling, and video-conferencing with is this: that doctors in Italy are developing new criteria for which patients to devote their dwindling resources to and which they are least likely to save.

-[I think I’ll turn to necropolitics this week, if there’s time.]
+[I think I’ll turn to necropolitics more fully, if there’s time.]

 [I should also say I’m having some VERY POLITICAL THOUGHTS RIGHT NOW.
 Those will feed in eventually.
 I find myself needing to take my time with this writing, whatever it is.]